Before you ever chose what to believe, you were taught how to see...

 To understand how this influence began, it is necessary to look back before institutions, before traditions, before religion itself.

 Babylon did not begin as organized religion.
-Before temples were built, before priesthoods were established, and before creeds were written, a way of interpreting reality had already taken root.
+Before temples were built, before priesthoods and religions were established, and before creeds or doctrine were written, a way of interpreting reality had already taken root.
 Human perception was being shaped long before belief ever became a conscious choice.

 Babylon does not begin where God is unknown.
 She begins where God is reframed.